Navigation: Client Manual > Features >

 3.Automatically Initiating a Workflow by Profile Trigger: A Workflow is automatically initiated when a new document is assigned a pre-defined document profile.

-Learn more about initiating workflows in Initiating a Workflow
+Learn more about initiating a workflow in Initiating a Workflow

 Workflow Notifications & Alerts

 Workflow participants, managers and watchers are informed about the progress of the workflow via email notifications and various alerts.
 Participants of any step are promptly notified when a workflow enters a step they are part of to inform them about their new tasks.
 Workflow notifications can also be extended to other non participant users and external non-Docsvault users using the workflow transition notifications.
 Various reminders and alerts can be set for users and managers informing them about overdue tasks and exceptions in the workflow.

 Managers, watchers and participants can also view a list of pending workflow tasks and take appropriate action under the workflow node in Docsvault Web and Desktop clients.
 Participants of a workflow can access their pending workflow tasks under the My Workflow Tasks node.
 They can expand each workflow task to see its full history or open it to see details and act on it.
 Learn how to view and participate in a workflow in Your Workflow Tasks.

 Web Based Workflow

 User's workflow notification settings allow for workflow notifications to be delivered directly in their email inbox.
 Participants with web access rights can participant in a workflow using a direct link provided in the workflow email notification so that they can get to their workflow task with a single click of a mouse.

 Once a participant has completed their workflow task, they can view the further progress of the workflow under the Participated by me node.
 This window displays a summary of the workflow task, the process and each activity in the process.
 For more information, see Tracking Workflow Progress .